dnlzrgz/memotica/README.md

 ## Motivation

 Recently, I began to study German and a bit of Japanese.
-At the same time I was also playing with the idea of playing a bit more with [textual](https://textual.textualize.io/).
+At the same time I was also thinking of playing a bit more with [textual](https://textual.textualize.io/).
 After encountering some issues with the Anki application on Linux, I decided that it would be a great idea to create a similar application more tailored for my needs and usage.

 ## Screenshots